Speaking of HealthAll about food allergiesJune 29, 2022

 You are the key player in control of your diabetes.
-The diabetes self-management education program will teach you about:
+You will learn how to manage your diabetes by learning about:

 - Blood glucose monitoring